Prednisolone (Into the eye)

 Call your doctor right away if you notice any of these side effects:

-- Severe eye irritation, redness, swelling or pus in or around the eye
+- Severe or new eye irritation, redness, swelling, or discharge

 - Severe eye pain